FreeMasen/analisar/README.md

 ```

 Notice this one looks quite a bit different from the other two.
 First of all the function call's name
-has an associated `Span` which represents to byte offsets for the token in the original string.
-Another
+has an associated `Span` which represents to byte offsets for the token in the original string, you'll
-thing it provides is a `Parened` expression, for representing when an expression has been put in parentheses.
+notice similar spans across each entry in this tree.
+Another thing it provides is a `Parened` expression,
-Finally we see the comments that apply to this statement are also provided, along with the additional span information
+for representing when an expression has been put in parentheses.
+Finally we see the comments that apply to
+this statement are also provided.
+With all 3 of these additions it would be possible to fully
-you would be able to fully reconstruct the tokens into the order they appeared originally.
+reconstruct the tokens into the order they appeared originally, which would be handy it you were building
+a code formatter or a document generator.